 If you are a nurse in Arizona, you may have questions about how the Arizona Board of Nursing (AZBON) handles an Arizona Board of Nursing Complaint and investigation.
-A registered nurse (RN), nurse practitioner (NP), Certified Registered Nurse Anesthetists (CRNA) or Licensed Practical Nurse (LPN) may find themselves at the center of a complaint and or investigation.
+A registered nurse (RN), nurse practitioner (NP), Certified Registered Nurse Anesthetists (CRNA), Licensed Practical Nurse (LPN), Certified Nursing Assistant (CNA) or nursing programs may find themselves at the center of a complaint and or investigation of their license or certificate.
 Complaints can come from a patient, employer or even another nurse.
 While investigations can occur because of a criminal conviction, a disciplinary action by another state’s nursing board or the self-report a substance abuse problem.

 CLICK HERE FOR ARIZONA BOARD OF NURSING ATTORNEY REPRESENTATION